MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/Loops.md

 # Loops

 Just like any other languages, Python has a way to loop certain code.
-Here are some detailed examples that shows how the code works
+Here are some detailed examples that shows how the code works.

 ### For (each) loop

+In Python a For loop is used to "create" a foreach loop, this can be achieved by using the "in" keyword as shown below.

 ```python
 # An array in python that contains 3 elements